 Teachers at Copenhagen Business School note that the ‘fintech’ industry includes six segments: payments, investing, deposits, management, lending, and market research platforms.

 Innovative financial technologies show record growth annually.
 In 2016, the fintech industry attracted $88 billion.
-The investment forecast for 2020 is $150 billion.
+The investment prediction for 2020 is $150 billion.

 The most attractive fintech destinations are: